Default header image

 National Rural Health Resource Center

-This TASC 90 webinar will provide an overview of NEMSIS and NEMSQA.
-Updates will also be shared from the Technical Assistance and Services Center (TASC), Rural Quality Improvement Technical Assistance (RQITA), the Flex Monitoring Team (FMT), and the Federal Office of Rural Health Policy (FORHP), to include both the Flex Program and policies impacting critical access hospitals.
+This TASC 90 webinar provided an overview of NEMSIS and NEMSQA.
+Updates were also shared from the Technical Assistance and Services Center (TASC), Rural Quality Improvement Technical Assistance (RQITA), the Flex Monitoring Team (FMT), and the Federal Office of Rural Health Policy (FORHP), to include both the Flex Program and policies impacting critical access hospitals.

 Core Competency: Strengthening Quality Reporting and Improvement, Managing Information and Evaluation

-By attending this TASC 90 webinar, participants will be able to:
+By attending this TASC 90 webinar, participants were able to:

 • Explain what NEMSIS is and what data is available.